GimmeMahHamburger/Compilers/Syntax.md

 ### Built-in IO:
 -**string-able expression** write

-Writes an expression to the standard output with a trailing newline.
+Writes an expression to the standard output.
+Accepts ints, c-strings, floats, and chars.

 read